Online and Blended Learning

 Medill School of Journalism, Media, Integrated Marketing Communications

 MS in Integrated Marketing Communications - This program offers the same faculty, curriculum, and degree as the on-campus program.

 Feinberg School of Medicine

-- MS in Medical Informatics - part-time, fully online program offered in collaboration with the School of Continuing Studies.
+- MS in Health Informatics - This part-time, fully online program offered in collaboration with the School of Continuing Studies.

-- MS in Prosthetics and Orthotics - a twenty-one month program offered through a blended format.
+- MS in Prosthetics and Orthotics - This twenty-one month program is offered through a blended format.

 School of Law

 Executive LLM in Madrid, Spain - Offered in collaboration with IE Law School, this program employs a blended approach, combining online instruction with periods of on-campus learning in both Madrid and Chicago.